Cameronians (Scottish Rifles): Formation

 Two militia battalions were formed from the former 2nd Royal Lanark Militia.
 The 3rd battalion was embodied in May 1900 for service during the Second Boer War.
 More than 600 men embarked for South Africa in April 1901, and returned in June 1902, following the end of hostilities.
 The 4th battalion had been embodied already in December 1899, also for service in the same war, and 600 officers and men embarked for South Africa in late February 1900.
+The battalion was stationed in Kimberley to assist in local defence from April 1900, after the city had been relieved from a siege two months earlier.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had two Reserve and four Territorial battalions.

 First World War

 Regular Army

 The 1st Battalion landed at Le Havre as part of the 19th Brigade, which was an independent command at that time, in August 1914 for service on the Western Front.
 The battalion famously refused to play football or otherwise fraternise with the enemy on Christmas Day 1914.
 The 2nd Battalion landed in France as part of the 23rd Brigade in the 8th Division in November 1914 for service on the Western Front.